arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ![Uploading the sketch to the Portenta C33](assets/code_upload.png)

-Finally, after searching for and connecting to your WiFi network, it will gather the temperature information from the Nicla Sense ME.
+Finally, after searching for and connecting to your Wi-Fi® network, it will gather the temperature information from the Nicla Sense ME.
 Every 2 seconds it will forward it to the cloud where we can monitor it from anywhere in the world and from any device.

 ![Temperature monitor dashboard](assets/Dashboard2.gif)

+***For a more detailed process on how to connect the Nicla Sense ME to the Arduino Cloud, follow this [guide](https://docs.arduino.cc/tutorials/nicla-sense-me/connecting-to-iot-cloud)***

 ## Support